Deuring's mass formula of a Mumford family: Two dimensional potentially crystalline -representations and classification of the Newton polygons

-\begin{remark} The above result generalizes a result of Noot in \cite{Noot1}, \cite{Noot2}.
-Our method differs from his.
-In the following we would like to discuss the existence of each Newton polygon in the classification.
+\begin{remark} In this remark we would like to discuss the existence of each Newton polygon in the classification.
 To this end, it suffices to realize that the method of Noot for the original example of Mumford (see \S3-5 \cite{Noot2}) can be generalized directly: Noot studied the reductions of CM points of a Mumford's family.
-The set of CM points can be divided into two types: Let $F\subset J$ be a maximal subfield of $D$.
+The set of CM points can be divided into two types: let $F\subset J$ be a maximal subfield of $D$.
 Then $J$ can either be written in a form $N\otimes_{\Q}F$ ($N$ is necessary an imaginary quadratic extension of $\Q$) or not in such a form.
 To our purpose one finds that the second case generalizes, and the resulting generalization gives the necessary existence result.
-More precisely, Proposition 5.2 in loc. cit. provides the maximal subfields in $D$ of the second type with the following freedom: Let $\mathfrak{p}$ be a prime of $F$ over $p$.
+More precisely, Proposition 5.2 loc. cit. provides the maximal subfields in $D$ of the second type with the following freedom: Let $\mathfrak{p}$ be a prime of $F$ over $p$.
 Then $J$ can be so chosen that $\mathfrak p$ is split or inert in $J$.
-Secondly, Lemma 3.5 and Proposition 3.7 in loc. cit. work verbatim for a general $D$ except in the case of $\epsilon(D)=1$, one adds the multiplicity two to the constructions appeared therein.
+Secondly, Lemma 3.5 and Proposition 3.7 loc. cit. work verbatim for a general $D$ except that in the case $\epsilon(D)=1$ one adds the multiplicity two to the constructions appeared therein.
 This step gives us an isogeny class of CM abelian varieties which appear as $\bar \Q$-points of $M_K$, and also as $\bar \Z_p$-points of $M$ and hence in $M_0(\bar k)$.
-Finally the proof of Proposition 4.4 in loc. cit., namely the method of computing the Newton polygon for a CM abelian variety modulo $p$, works in general.
+Finally the proof of Proposition 4.4 loc. cit., namely the method of computing the Newton polygon for a CM abelian variety modulo $p$, works in general.
 Thus one can also conclude the existence result for the general case. \end{remark}